professorkalim/stats22-23/Making_a_Plot.md

 Example: Type ?c() into the console and click return.

 **Sharing your Work**
 As before, write the answers to the lab questions on the worksheet I'll provide in class.
-If you have time to save a graph (this is one of the steps towards the end of this lab) please save it in the folder you created on your desktop.
+Save the graphs you generate in the folder that you created on your desktop.
+There will be instructions later in the lab on how to do this.
 In the last five minutes of class you will share that folder with me through Google Drive.

 # Creating x and y coordinates to make a line graph